agoragames/activity_feed/README.markdown

 The custom class should implement a find(item_or_item_id) method that does "the right thing".
 Consult the specs to see this working if you have questions.

+### Feeds and Aggregation Feeds

+activity_feed uses the following key in adding the item to Redis: `ActivityFeed.namespace:ActivityFeed.key:self.user_id`.
+By default, activity_feed in the `create_item` call will also add the item in Redis to an aggregate feed using the key: `ActivityFeed.namespace:ActivityFeed.key:ActivityFeed.aggregate_key:self.user_id`.

+You can control aggregation globally by setting the ActivityFeed.aggregate property to either `true` or `false`.
+You can override the global aggregation setting on the
+`create_item` call by passing either `true` or `false` as the 2nd argument.

 ## Contributing to Activity Feed